Why study Music at A Level?

 - You will develop your understanding of the dimensions of music and your score/notation-reading skills through in-depth study of specified set works related to THREE Areas of Study over the two years: Western Classical Tradition 1750-1900, Jazz 1920-1960, Into the 20th Century

 - You will develop your ability to identify, analyse and compare musical styles and features within contrasting pieces of music and relate them to their stylistic and historical context.

 - You will make use of your music performance skills, giving a performance as either a soloist, within an ensemble or a mixture of both.

 - You will compose three pieces of music: one in any style/genre of your choice, one composed to a set brief chosen from a choice of four set by the exam board but related to the Western Classical Tradition, one related to one other Area of Study.
 You will develop your understanding of harmony, tonality, texture, rhythm, sonorities and melodic development, and how to structure your ideas successfully.
 You will also develop your existing skills in the use of music technology when composing.

 How will I be assessed?

-On-going instrumental lessons are not only highly recommended, but essential at this level, since the performance aspects tend to have a crucial bearing on course results.
+- You will need to be a minimum of Grade 6 in standard by the time you take the Performance exam in the Spring Term of the second year – therefore on-going instrumental lessons are not only highly recommended, but essential and expected at A level, since the Performance aspects tend to have a crucial baring on final course results.